 World Press Freedom Rank: USA 45/180

 Founded in 1998, Ecowatch is an environmental news and opinion website that publishes news with the tagline”Environmental news for a healthier planet and life.”
 According to their about page “EcoWatch is a leading online environmental news company, publishing timely stories every day for a healthier planet and life.”
-The current editor-in-chief is Tara Bracco.
+The current managing editor is Irma Omerhodzic.

 Funded by / Ownership